 It’s rare for a building design project to go exactly as planned.
 If project delays cause you to deliver architectural blueprints after a deadline, for example, your professional liability insurance policy could help pay for the legal fees if your client goes to court.

 Professional liability insurance protects your business from client lawsuits, but it does not provide coverage for fires, injuries, and many other risks.
-Architects, interior designers, engineers, drafters, and other building design professionals should also consider:
+Building design professionals should also consider:

 Workers’ compensation insurance: This policy is required in most states for businesses with employees.
 It covers medical expenses if an employee is injured on the job.